Vancouver

 its stunning landscapes, friendly people

-and wide roads, Canada offers one of the
+and wide roads, Canada offers one of

-best driving experiences North America has
+the best driving experiences North America

-set to enjoy a fantastic road trip.
+you’ll be all set to enjoy a fantastic

 Key